lulzzz/datalayer/docs/docs/home/index.md

 Various store to fit common storage patterns.

-### Layer 4 - Tools
+### Layer 4 - Utils

-Tools to complement common use case such as functions, scheduled batch.
+Utility toolings to complement common use case such as `Functions`, `Scheduled Batch`, `Queuing`...

 ### Layer 5 - Interpreter Rest

-REST endpoints to invoke and interpeter commands from clients/
+REST endpoints to invoke and interpeter commands from upper layers.

 ### Layer 6 - Kuber